DNA Molecular Tags for

-The global supply chain that sustains life is now filled with complexity, uncertainty and deception — in a time where consumers demand transparency more than ever.
+The global supply chain that sustains life is now filled with complexity, uncertainty, and deception.
+Personal care supply chain purity is crucial in a time where consumers demand transparency more than ever.

 The personal care supply chain is supported by a paper trail of questionnaires based on trust.
 But even well-audited paper trails can fail to prevent mistakes, misunderstandings, and fraud.